Mikie Sherrill: Tenure

 Following her election, Sherrill joined the moderate New Democrat Coalition, the second-largest Democratic caucus in the House, and was named its freshman whip.
-She also joined the Blue Dog Coalition, a caucus of moderate and conservative House Democrats.
+She also joined the Blue Dog Coalition, a caucus of moderate and conservative House Democrats, but left the group in 2023.
 She joined two other female veterans in the Democratic freshman class, fellow Naval Academy graduate Elaine Luria and former Air Force officer Chrissy Houlahan.

 Per a promise to her constituents, Sherrill did not vote for Nancy Pelosi to retake the speakership, instead voting for Cheri Bustos of Illinois.
-She voted "present", essentially an abstention, in her second Speakership vote.
+She voted "present", essentially an abstention, in her second speakership vote.

-In 2019, Sherrill initially opposed exploring the first impeachment of President Donald Trump, but she changed her mind in September after a whistleblower alleged that Trump pressured Ukrainian President Volodymyr Zelensky to investigate Joe Biden.
-According to one report, Sherrill was instrumental in motivating House speaker Nancy Pelosi to proceed with the impeachment inquiry and said her "grave concerns" about Trump's behavior were "rooted in self-sacrifice and principle".
+In 2019, Sherrill initially opposed exploring the first impeachment of President Donald Trump, but reversed course in September after a whistleblower alleged that Trump pressured Ukrainian President Volodymyr Zelensky to investigate Joe Biden.
+According to one report, Sherrill was instrumental in motivating Speaker Pelosi to proceed with the impeachment inquiry and said her "grave concerns" about Trump's behavior were "rooted in self-sacrifice and principle".
 An op-ed she co-wrote with six other freshman Democrats with national security backgrounds—Houlahan, Luria, Gil Cisneros, Jason Crow, Elissa Slotkin and Abigail Spanberger—said that "everything we do harks back to our oaths to defend the country" and described the claims against Trump as "a threat to all we have sworn to protect".
+Sherrill, Slotkin and Spanberger were described as the "mod squad", a moderate alternative to the progressive "squad".

 Sherrill indicated her support for a second impeachment of Trump after the 2021 United States Capitol attack.
 She said she had seen some colleagues giving what she called "reconnaissance tours" of the building the day before the attack.

-As of November 2021, Sherrill had voted in line with Joe Biden's stated position 100% of the time.
+Sherrill voted with President Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.
+She voted with Biden 92.6% of the time in the 118th Congress through 2023, while Democrats in Congress voted with Biden 93% of the time on average during that period.

-On February 1, 2023, Sherrill was among twelve Democrats to vote for a resolution to end COVID-19 national emergency.
+On February 1, 2023, Sherrill was among 12 Democrats to vote for a resolution to end the COVID-19 national emergency.

+In 2023, Sherrill criticized the implementation of congestion pricing in lower Manhattan, New York City, calling the congestion pricing plan "New York's greedy cash grab from New Jersey commuters".

+On July 9, 2024, Sherrill became the seventh House member to publicly request that Biden step aside as the presumptive Democratic nominee in the 2024 United States presidential election.

+Following her victory in the 2025 New Jersey gubernatorial election, Sherrill announced her resignation from her seat in the House as of 11:59 PM on November 20.